-The PEBS records at offsets 98H, A0H, and ABH record data gathered from three of the PEBS capabilities in prior processor generations: load latency facility (Section 18.9.4.2), PDIR (Section 18.9.4.4), and precise store (Section 18.9.4.3).
+The PEBS records at offsets 98H, A0H, and ABH record data gathered from three of the PEBS capabilities in prior processor generations: load latency facility (Section 18.8.4.2), PDIR (Section 18.8.4.4), and the equivalent capability of precise store in prior generation (see Section 18.10.3).

-In the core PMU of the next generation processor, load latency facility and PDIR capabilities are unchanged.
+In the core PMU of the 4th generation Intel Core processor, load latency facility and PDIR capabilities are unchanged.
 However, precise store is replaced by an enhanced capability, data address profiling, that is not restricted to store address.
 Data address profiling also records information in PEBS records at offsets 98H, A0H, and ABH.

-18.11.3 PEBS Data Address Profiling
+18.10.3 PEBS Data Address Profiling